-A single award for a maximum of \$800,000 per year, for up to 4 years, will be made pending availability of funds and the quality of the proposals submitted.
+A single award for a maximum of \$800,000 per year, for up to 5 years, with the possibility of one 5-year renewal.
+LTER-NCO funding is subject to the availability of funds.

 Eligibility Information

 Who May Submit Proposals: